*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Patterson, James T. Restless Giant: The United States from Watergate to Bush v.
 Gore.
 New York: Oxford University Press, 2005.

 - Piketty, Thomas.
 Capital in the Twenty-First Century.
 Translated from the French by Arthur Goldhammer.
-Cambridge: The Belknap Press of Harvard University Press, 2013.
+Cambridge, MA: Belknap Press, 2013.